oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 To request a Txn-Token the workload invokes the OAuth 2.0 {{RFC6749}} token endpoint with the following parameters:
 * `grant_type` REQUIRED.
 The value MUST be set to `urn:ietf:params:oauth:grant-type:token-exchange`
 * `audience` REQUIRED.
 The value MUST be set to the Trust Domain name
 * `scope` REQUIRED.
-A space-delimited list of case-sensitive s where the value(s) MUST represent the specific purpose or intent of the transaction.
+A space-delimited list of case-sensitive strings where the value(s) MUST represent the specific purpose or intent of the transaction.
 * `requested_token_type` REQUIRED.
 The value MUST be `urn:ietf:params:oauth:token-type:txn-token`
 * `subject_token` REQUIRED.
 The value MUST be a token representing the subject of the transaction.
 This could be an OAuth access_token received by an API Gateway or a JWT assertion constructed by a workload initiating a transaction or another form of token as identified by `subject_token_type`.
 * `subject_token_type` REQUIRED.
 The value MUST indicate the type of the token present in the `subject_token` parameter